 March 2022 – An application is pending for a 20-unit rental development with 4 affordable units at 309 Main Street, East Berlin in the Planned Office Residential Zone (POR).

 A proposed zone change for a potential 300+ unit Rio Vista apartment rental project on Atkins Street was denied by the Planning and Zoning Commission and is now in an 8-30g appeal process.
+The trial court has ruled in the Commission’s favor and the applicant has a pending motion to reargue.

-Berlin’s Zoning Regulations also provide for the development of Neighborhood Affordable Housing Development (NAHD) in certain residential zones, including the R-43 Zone.
-For the R-43 zone (requiring a minimum lot size of 43,000 square feet), the minimum lot size for a NAHD is reduced to 15,000 square feet provided the average lot size is 21,000 square feet.
+Berlin’s Zoning Regulations also provide for Neighborhood Affordable Housing Development (NAHD) in certain residential zones, including the R-43 Zone.
+For the R-43 zone (requiring a minimum lot size of 43,000 square feet), the minimum lot size in a NAHD is reduced to 15,000 square feet provided the average lot size is 21,000 square feet.
 The current affordability requirements for a NAHD require 30% of the houses to be deed restricted at the 80% median income level.
-The Town has three NAHDs (Arbor Commons, Fox Hill and Tollgate Estates), Collectively these developments include 26 affordable units although none of these units meet the affordability criteria of C.G.S.
-8-30g either because the income limit is too high or the duration of the deed restrictions too short.